1. Optimized GitHub Documentation

 Ethereum ecosystem projects like Aave, Compound, and Uniswap drive massive value to the underlying blockchain and Ethereum infrastructure providers.

-Hackathons with attractive prize pools are an excellent way to encourage enthusiastic blockchain developers to build with your tools, raise brand awareness in new geographic hotspots, and accrue value to your project.
+Hackathons with attractive prize pools are an excellent way to encourage enthusiastic blockchain developers to build with your tools, raise brand awareness through features and press releases, and accrue value to your project.

-For participants, Hackathons offer attractive prize money, incredible opportunities to gain experience and make industry connections, and if they're successful, even win startup funding after the Hackathon ends.
+For participants, Hackathons offer attractive prize money, incredible opportunities to gain experience, make crypto industry connections, and if they're successful, even win startup funding after the Hackathon ends.

 Solana’s inaugural hackathon in November 2020, attracted over 1,000 registrants.